AMERICAN INDIAN TOBACCO EDUCATION PROGRAM

 This is done because a state cannot tax a Tribal member who is an enrolled member, living on their reservation.
 For example, income earned by a Tribal member working and living on their reservation cannot be taxed.
 However, a Tribal member working and living off their reservation can be taxed.
 Each Tribe then has jurisdiction over the returned funds collected from members paying tobacco taxes.
 It is up to the Tribe to use monies according to their own governing practices and policies.

 In the case of the Confederation of Salish Kootenai people, the state uses a similar formula to estimate how many cigarettes will be on the reservation.
 The Confederated Salish Kootenai Government designated six tobacco retailers on the reservation and the Quota of un-taxed cigarettes for each store.
 Owners of stores are to card for each sale of un-taxed products to their members.
-Each store has a specific amount of cigarettes to sell without taxes throughout the year.
+Each store has a specific number of cigarettes to sell without taxes throughout the year.
 All other tobacco retail stores on the Reservation sell tobacco products with the state tax included.

 • Follow the Montana American Indian Commercial Tobacco Prevention page on Facebook.
 Join the Tribal Tobacco Education Specialists every third Thursday of the month at 10:30 for a Facebook Live discussion about topical issues.

 • Help American Indian youth learn their culture and the role of traditional or sacred tobacco.
 Integrate Native Games into your daily play.
+Check out the annual Tobacco warrior Summit by contacting your local American Indian Tobacco Education Specialist.

 • Teach American Indian children about how commercial tobacco manufacturers exploit American Indian tradition and images.